Alexahls/TodoistAPI/README.md

   2. Click on settings
   3. Go to Integrations, scroll down, API token section is displayed

-- Add your token to the enviroment variables:
+- Add your token to the Environment variables:
-  1. Open the environmet file
+  1. Open the Environment file
   2. Search for "key": "token"
-  3. In the value paste your token and save the file.
+  3. In "value" value,  paste your token and save the file.

 Description:
 - BackEnd:
 	* Collection : Here you can  find the collection file where the api requests are saved.
-	* Enviroment : The file where all the data used by the request is saved.
+	* Environment : The file where all the data used by the request is saved.
 	* Test: File with the information required to run the api request
 - Reporter: here the reports with the status of the test cases executed are saved in html format (open it using any browser).